 Why are baby teeth important if they will fall out?

 Baby teeth play a crucial role in chewing, speech development, and guiding permanent teeth into proper position.
-Losing baby teeth too early due to decay can lead to alignment issues later on.
+Losing baby teeth too early due to decay can lead to alignment issues later on, which is why we sometimes recommend space maintainers.

 What causes cavities in children?